Is Your Phone Camera Hacked? You Probably Never Considered It

 - Cyber Extortion – If any unknown source contacts you about sensitive or personal images they have of you, it is likely that you have already fallen victim to a camera hack.

-Fortunately, there are some simple and cost-effective ways to prevent camera hacking on your connected devices:
+Fortunately, there are some simple and cost-effective ways to reduce the risk of camera hacking on your connected devices:

 - Update All Software – In addition to having robust and up-to-date anti-virus software, all applications and system software should be as current as possible.
-Developers often release essential security patches with new updates for free.
-Therefore, your cyber security plan should include installing all updates within 30 days of release.
+Developers often release essential security patches with new updates.
+Therefore, your cyber security plan should include installing all updates immediately (ask your technician to set updates to occur automatically).

-- Protect Remote Access Work – The dramatic increase in remote access work since the start of the COVID-19 pandemic has created new entry points for attackers.
+- Protect Remote Access Work – The dramatic increase in remote work has created new entry points for attackers.
 If you work from home or manage employees who do, make sure everyone working from home is trained in company best practices and cyber security protocol.
-Having everyone on the same page about security supports a company-wide team effort to protect everyone’s devices and private data.
-A few key training points include never using public WiFi (unless using a VPN), increasing security settings on any video conferencing apps you use, thinking before clicking on attachments or links and knowing where videos are stored in your system.
+Having everyone on the same page about security supports a company-wide team effort to protect devices and private data.
+A few key training points include never using public WiFi (unless using a VPN), increasing security settings on any video conferencing apps you use and investigating before clicking on attachments or links.

-- Use Mobile Device Security Tools – Part of IT maintenance involves protecting your devices from camera hacks.
-Password management software can create difficult-to-guess passwords out of multiple, random and unrelated letters and symbols.
-Good password managers will also store your passwords securely, adding another layer of cyber security to defend against cybercrime.
+- Use Mobile Device Security Tools – Part of IT maintenance involves protecting your devices from camera and other hacks.
+Password management software can create strong passwords and store them in a secure locker that is accessible from any of your devices.
+Password managers, virtual private networks (VPNs) and security software add another layer of cyber security to defend against cybercrime.
+Ask your IT technician to recommend reputable mobile device security tools and show you how to use them.

-- Got Tape? – Placing a piece of tape over the camera lens is the most straightforward protection against a webcam being hacked.
-However, if you use the camera often, this method can become tedious and easy to forget.
+- Got Tape? – Placing a piece of tape over the camera lens or aiming it at the ceiling is the most straightforward protection against a webcam being used to spy on you or your employees.
+You could also unplug webcams when not in use.